 When you shoot in manual mode, the goal is the balance your ISO, Shutter Speed and Aperture so you have a good or “correct” exposure – not too dark and not too bright.

-How each leg of the exposure triangle effects exposure
+How each leg of the exposure triangle affects exposure

 A higher ISO setting makes your camera’s sensor more sensitive to light.
-In effect a higher ISO setting raises (brightens) your exposures.
+So a higher ISO setting raises (brightens) your exposure.
 A lower ISO setting lowers (darkens) your exposure.

-A wider aperture (lower f/stop number) lets more light reach the camera sensor.
-A narrower aperture (higher f/stop number) lets less light reach the camera sensor.
+A wider aperture (lower f/stop number) lets more light reach the camera sensor, creating a brighter exposure.
+A narrower aperture (higher f/stop number) lets less light reach the camera sensor, creating a darker exposure.

 ISO affects EXPOSURE and NOISE